Top Tips: Growing Tomatoes

 - In an unheated propagator or unheated greenhouse - sow late February to early March.

 - When planting tomato seeds outdoors - sow late March to early April.

 1) Sow the tomato seeds

 - Fill a seed tray with compost (any multi-purpose compost) and flatten the compost down lightly using a tamper.

 - Place seeds on the surface of the compost, space the seeds evenly and sow a few more than you need.
 Cover the seeds with approx. 0.5 to 1cm of compost.

 - Water the compost so that it is damp but not saturated.

 - If you have a propagator put the seed tray in the propagator and put the lid on.

-- Put the seed tray or propagator in a warm place away from direct sunlight.
+- If growing tomatoes in pots from seeds or in a propagator, place it in a warm place away from direct sunlight.
 The room needs to be a minimum of 18°C.